rolfvandekrol/neb/documentation/mothership-documentation.md

 Some of the things that are going into the theme layer in Drupal8 is gonna be back ported here asap

+##known Problems

+###Mothership Dominates LESS module
+Mothership doesn't make sweet love to the LESS module.
+They both do their magick with the $css and there can only be one actually mothership brutly overwrites whatever the less module wanna do

+This is because LESS module wanna compile the .less files into .css files as the $css is built & mothership tries to clean out all the crap *ahem*

+A workaround is to begin to do the compiling locally with code kit (was less.app before) or man up and compile it with the terminal & ruby
+… or join the grownups and begin to use SASS & compass - which also is compiled locally before added to you css

 ## Bug Reports etc
-Just to make it clear the Mothership is NEVER to blame - its always drupals fault (this haven't been confirmed 101% yet by the @drupalthruth though)
+Just to make it clear the Mothership is **NEVER** to blame!
+Its always Drupals fault (this haven't been confirmed 101% yet by the @drupalthruth though)
 … if it should happend that theres actually a bug somewhere, please use the mothership issueque for this.
 I won't answer emails about it only in the issueque

 [Mothership issues](http://drupal.org/project/issues/mothership)

+## Todo
+This is a list of things that are on the table for the next couple of releases. other things that are missing post it in the [issueque](http://drupal.org/project/issues/mothership)
+* taxonomy classnames in <body>
+* Clearfix removal to the max
+* split out TEMA into its own separate theme
+* js file removing options as we do the css files
+* Unified Pagers
+* Panels support
+* Breadcrumb setting
+* Feeds love
+* css/style-[conntent-type].css file suggestion
+* Better documentation

+#History
+The mothership project was startet based on sheer frustration of the huge amount of markup & css that drupal puts outta the box.